dentolos19/anywhere-fitness/README.md

   <span>Anywhere Fitness</span>
 </h1>

-A mock online community health app for Code Overflow Hackathon 2023!
+Empower your health and fitness by connecting with a community that cares!

-> **Announcement**: We have won 3rd place for the Code Overflow Hackathon 2023!
+> **Announcement**: We have won 3rd place for Code Overflow 2023!
 The project's final state for submission for the hackathon is at [this tag](https://github.com/dentolos19/anywhere-fitness/tree/submission).

 ## 🏢 Mission